 Nucky has reservations about investing in a Tampa land deal engineered by transplanted bootlegger Bill McCoy.
-While there, he meets speakeasy owner Sally Wheet.
-Valentin Narcisse books a sexy Jazz singer, Daughter Maitland, to perform at the Onyx, and gauges Dunn Purnsley's allegiance to Chalky.
-Willie, Eli's son, turn to Mickey Doyle and his bootleg warehouse to elevate his social standing at college.
+While there he meets speakeasy owner Sally Wheet.
+Valentin Narcisse books a sexy Jazz singer, Daughter Maitland, to perform at the Onyx and gauges Dunn Purnsley's allegiance to Chalky.
+Willie, Eli's son, turns to Mickey Doyle and his bootleg warehouse to elevate his social standing at college.
 Gillian agrees to pose as Roy Phillips' wife to impress a possible partner.
 Harrow tries to bury his past, though not before taking care of some unfinished business with Emma.

 (1960 TV Series)